DariaKhot/Networks_Intrusion/README.md

 ## Machine Learning Model

 This project aims to develop a machine-learning model to distinguish between benign and malicious network flows and classify attack types.
 The label column identifies whether a flow is benign or malicious and specifies the attack category.
-I will most likely employ a Random Forest classifier model, but test out a decision tree and a K-means unsupervised model.
+I will most likely employ a Random Forest classifier model, but test out logistic regression and a K-means unsupervised model.